mjrousos/node-e2e-nina2016/README.md

 ## Running The App

-Now that we've explored and tweaked this app a bit, now is time to run it.
+Now that we've explored and tweaked this app a bit, it is time to run it.
 To do this, simply hit `F5` to run the app.
 Because this is the first time we've ever tried to run it, we're asked to specify the type of "run configuration" we want to use:

 <img src="images/DebugConfig.png" width="450px" />